Contents

 My personal opinion on Cohesity:

-Cohesity is a good example of a middle-ground enterprise backup solution in terms of its feature set.
-It has everything you may expect from a backup solution of this level – support for a variety of data types and storage environments, impressive backup/restoration speed, an impressive list of backup-centric features, and more.
-What’s interesting about Cohesity specifically is its infrastructure – the entire solution is built using a node-like structure that allows for an impressive scalability that is both fast and relatively simple to use.
-Cohesity’s interface is rather user-friendly in comparison with other software on the market, but there is also the fact that database backup with Cohesity is not particularly simple or easy, and there are little to no automation capabilities available, as well.
-Container backup needs much mire work, and Reporting is also limited.
+Cohesity’s feature set is a good example of a middle-ground enterprise backup solution.
+It has many of the features expected of a backup solution at this level: support for a variety of data types and storage environments, impressive backup/restoration speed, an impressive list of backup-centric features, and more.
+What’s interesting about Cohesity is its infrastructure: the entire solution is built using a node-like structure that allows for scalability , both in its speed and its relative ease of use.
+Cohesity’s interface is rather user-friendly in comparison with other software on the market, but database backup with Cohesity is neither particularly simple nor easy.
+Cohesity also lacks automation capabilities.
+Container backup needs much more work and reporting is also limited.

 MSP360 (formerly Cloudberry Lab)

-MSP360 is a well-known cross-platform backup and recovery solution, offering integrations with most of the big public cloud storage providers, such as AWS, Azure, Google, etc. MSP360’s backup-related capabilities are vast and varied, including both image-based and file-level backups, disaster recovery in the cloud, high-class encryption and data compression.
-It also works with Mac, Windows and Linux operating systems, providing an unprecedented level of protection and disaster recovery capabilities.
+MSP360 is a well-known cross-platform backup and recovery solution, offering integrations with most of the major public cloud storage providers, such as AWS, Azure, Google, etc. MSP360’s backup-related capabilities are vast and varied, including both image-based and file-level backups, disaster recovery in the cloud, high-class encryption and data compression.
+It is compatible with Mac, Windows and Linux operating systems, providing an unprecedented level of both protection and of disaster recovery capabilities.

 Customer ratings: